jaredhoberock/mlir-trait-dialect/README.md

 ---
 ## Tiny example
-The snippet below defines `PartialEq`, gives `i32` an implementation, and writes two generic functions `foo` and `baz`.
+The snippet below defines `PartialEq`, gives `i32` an implementation, and defines a generic function `foo`.
 After running the *Monomorphisation + LLVM lowering* pipeline the IR no longer contains trait ops—only concrete `llvm.func`s remain.

 <details>
 <summary>Click to expand MLIR</summary>